 For the custom Jeep fanboys, my Jeep is not a real Jeep because it’s not a JK.
 Fair enough.
-My Jeep has car seat mounts, air conditioning, heated seats, a cargo cover, power windows & door locks, power brakes, power steering, satellite radio . . . the kinds of things that make a girl want my Jeep.
+My Jeep has car seat mounts, air conditioning, heated seats, a cargo cover, power windows & door locks, power brakes, power steering, and satellite radio . . . the kinds of things that make a girl want my Jeep.
 The fanboys declared my Liberty to be a chick car.
 A real man owns a JK.

 The Spose To I Didn’t Do

-A guy like me is supposed to graduate from honors from high school.
-Then it’s college, meet a girl whom I marry, graduate with a nice white collar degree, punch in at a white collar union job, some kids, a string of Sundays keeping a pew warm and stay in my lane until death kindly stops for me.
+A guy like me is supposed to graduate with honors from high school.
+Then it’s college, meet a girl whom I marry, graduate with a nice white collar degree, punch in at a white collar union job, some kids, a string of Sundays keeping a pew warm, and stay in my lane until death kindly stops for me.
 A guy like me would own a JK.
 I didn’t check off all the expected items on the orthodox bucket list.
 I bought the wifey’s Jeep.